nekojess1/Telegram-Bot/README.md

 <img src="https://i.ibb.co/CnkscqY/initialdg.png" width="700" height="400" >

 * Click on "Integrations" in the side menu.
 There will appear several applications that dialog flow can do integration.
 * Click on the switch telegram.
-A box will appear where you will add the token acquired at the beginning of the tutorial by botFather.
+A box will appear where you will add the token acquired at the beginning of the tutorial.

 ### Added the token, click "start".